-Complete Guide to Email Viruses & Best Practices to Avoid Infections in 2023
+Email Virus - Complete Guide to Email Viruses & Best Practices

 - by Justice Levine

 An email virus is a malicious code or a link to malicious code sent via email.
-The virus has the ability to replicate itself so it can quickly spread from one device to another.
+The virus can replicate itself, quickly spreading from one device to another.
 Most users on the internet are familiar with email viruses and the unpleasant consequences they can have on personal devices.

-The question is, “are you aware of the serious implications that an infection could have for your company?”
-An email virus can not only infect the victim's computer, but it can also infect the computers of those sharing the same network.
+The question is, “Are you aware of an infection's serious implications for your company?”
+An email virus can not only infect the victim's computer but also infect the computers of those sharing the same network.

-Email viruses are extremely prevalent and can compromise sensitive information, destroy data, harm hardware, and waste copious amounts of time, resources, and energy.
-300,000 thousand new pieces of malware are created daily including viruses, adware, Trojans, keyloggers, etc., with the sole purpose of stealing data.
+Email viruses are incredibly prevalent and can compromise sensitive information, destroy data, harm hardware, and waste time, resources, and energy.
+Three hundred thousand new pieces of malware are created daily, including viruses, adware, Trojans, keyloggers, etc., to steal data.